-Institute What does the future hold? and Faculty of Actuaries Political /Regulation • Encouraging more self dependency, welfare benefits will reduce Political More auto enrolment of life as well as pensions • Generate guidance / education Seen biggest change in industry Expect more !
-Merging of product types e.g. Pension and ISAs Move to industry wide pension schemes across employers Merging investment companies and possible removal of life assurance tax basis.
-Currently companies amass data on client.
-What use are they making of this data Little or Big data?
-Data More regulation • to protect customer • create level playing field with client owing their 12
+- Encouraging more self dependency, welfare benefits will reduce - More auto enrolment of life as well as pensions - Generate guidance / education - Seen biggest change in industry - Expect more! - Merging of product types e.g. Pension and ISAs - Move to industry wide pension schemes across employers - Merging investment companies and possible removal of life assurance tax basis. - Currently companies amass data on client. - What use are they making of this data Little or Big data? - More regulation - to protect customer - create level playing field with client owing their data